Patient education: Vasectomy (Beyond the Basics)

 Men frequently have a great deal of anxiety about vasectomy.
 Much of the anxiety is related to a fear of pain or damage to the penis or scrotum.
 The consult visit is an excellent opportunity to discuss the procedure, risks, and potential complications.
 It is preferable for the man to bring his partner to this visit.

 ●Once the area is numb, some men will still feel a pulling and/or cramping sensation during the procedure.
 The physician finds the vas deferens by feeling through the skin of the scrotum.
-A clamp is placed around the vas through the skin.

-●An athletic supporter (jock strap) is used to hold a bandage in place and apply pressure to the scrotum.
+●Tight underwear or an athletic supporter (jock strap) is used to hold a bandage in place and apply pressure to the scrotum.

-After the procedure — The man may go home a few minutes after the vasectomy is completed, but should have someone available to accompany him and assist with tasks (driving, heavy lifting, etc).
+After the procedure — The man may go home a few minutes after the vasectomy is completed but should have someone available to accompany him and assist with tasks (driving, heavy lifting, etc.).

 ●The most important factor in a smooth recovery is rest.
 It is best to take it easy for two to three days after the procedure.